shawnkuo-ghw/hw-ds1/assignment_A1/ex_03_Abstract_Data_Type_25pts/ghw/ex_03_ghw.md

-	boolean empty_tail();     // checks the tail-side stack is empty int top_head(); 		  // consult the top element of head-side stack without popping it int top_tail(); 		  // consult the top element of tail-side stack without popping it }
+	boolean empty_tail();     // checks the tail-side stack is empty int top_head(); 		  // consult the top element of head-side stack without popping it int top_tail(); 		  // consult the top element of tail-side stack without popping it boolean isFull();         // check whether the stack is full }
 ```